A study of retardation models for phenomenological interactions in hadronic physics: Introduction

 The study of hadronic systems in terms of interacting constituent quarks still represents an interesting field of investigation, due to the nonperturbative character of QCD and to the difficulties of the lattice calculations.

-Focusing our attention on heavy $q ~ \bar q$ systems, we recall that the dynamics of the hadronic system can be reproduced by means of a relativistic wave equation in which the constituent quarks interaction depends on a specific potential.
+Among the different issues, we study in the present paper the problem of \textit{retardation} in the quark strong interaction.
+Some contents of this work also appear in Ref. \cite{arxret}, where the didactic aspects are emphasized.
+In the present work we focus our attention on \textit{heavy} $q ~ \bar q$ systems, such as charmonium and bottomonium.
+The dynamics of these hadronic system, composed by two equal mass particles, can be reproduced, in their center of mass (CM) reference frame, by means of a relativistic wave equation in which the constituent quark interaction is represented by a specific coordinate space potential.

 In this respect, we cite here a series of works developed by the author in the framework of a three-dimensional reduction of a two-body Dirac equation \cite{chromomds,localred,rednumb,relvar,scalint,effective,explor}.
-The interested reader can find, particularly in \cite{localred}, the references to other relativistic models for hadronic systems.
+The references to other relativistic models for hadronic systems can be found particularly in Ref. \cite{localred}.

 It has been possible to show that a good reproduction of the charmonium data can be obtained by taking a \textit{vector} interaction term, that is reminiscent of the underlying QCD dynamics, plus a scalar (or mass) term that reproduces the correct spin-orbit splittings and can be related to the scalar resonances of the hadronic spectrum \cite{rednumb,scalint}.
 However, the main role in the interaction is played by the vector term, that can be represented by a Coulombic potential, \textit{i. e.} given by the interchange of a massless particle, regularized by a chromo-electric charge distribution of the interacting quarks \cite{chromomds}.